bjansen/gyokuro/doc/0.2/index.md

 ## Annotated controllers

 <div class="gotcha" markdown="1">
-As of 05/12/2015, there is [a bug in Ceylon IDE for Eclipse](https://github.com/ceylon/ceylon-ide-eclipse/issues/1627) which can cause unexpected and silent errors, like annotated controllers not being scanned correctly.
+Previous versions of Ceylon IDE for Eclipse contained [a bug](https://github.com/ceylon/ceylon-ide-eclipse/issues/1627) which would cause unexpected and silent errors, like annotated controllers not being scanned correctly.

-If you clean-build your project and see errors like this:

-<pre><code data-lang="none">the 'ExpressionVisitor' caused an exception visiting a 'Annotation'
-node: '"java.lang.NullPointerException"'</code></pre>

-then the recommended workaround is to compile your project from the CLI.
+This has been fixed in Ceylon IDE 1.2.0.v20151214-1608-Final, so make sure you're using a recent version if you want to stay out of trouble 😉.

 </div>

 In addition to the routes we saw before, gyokuro allows you to define **annotated controllers**: